 composer setup-local-tests

-If the DB setting is not adapted to your environment you can modify them in the test/local-parameters/parameters.yml
+If the DB setting is not adapted to your environment, you can modify them in the tests/local-parameters/parameters.yml and tests/local-parameters/parameters.php files.

 # To test with 9.0.x branch